 The guidelines must include the specific time when the case would be called (i.e., 8:30 am, 10am, 1:30, 3pm) instead of asking the participants to wait 20 minutes at the waiting lobby at 8:30 am or 1:30 pm.
 This would save time and unnecessary internet charges on the part of the litigants.
-Uniform rule must also be included whether all participants would be admitted simultaneously in the hearing at the start of the videoconferencing hearing or only when their cases are called.
+Uniform rule must also be included whether all participants would be admitted simultaneously the hearing the in at start of the videoconferencing hearing or only when their cases are called.